tel. (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

 SAN FERNANDO POLICE ADVISORY COUNCIL (SFPAC)

-The San Fernando Police Advisory Council is made up of local, concerned citizens from businesses and the community at-large who are dedicated to promoting the goals of the San Fernando Police Department and to assist in programs that will benefit the community.
+The San Fernando Police Advisory Council (SFPAC) is made up of local, concerned citizens from businesses and the community at-large who are dedicated to promoting the goals of the San Fernando Police Department and to assist in programs that will benefit the community.

 EMPLOYMENT OPPORTUNITIES